1928 United States presidential election in Arkansas

-The 1928 United States presidential election in Arkansas was held on November 6, 1928 as part of the 1928 United States presidential election.
-State voters chose nine electors, or representatives to the United States Electoral College, who voted for President and Vice-President.
+The 1928 United States presidential election in Arkansas was held on November 6, 1928, as part of the 1928 United States presidential election.
+State voters chose nine electors, or representatives to the United States Electoral College, who voted for President and Vice-president.

-Background

 Except for the Unionist Ozark counties of Newton and Searcy where Republicans controlled local government, Arkansas since the end of Reconstruction had been a classic one-party Democratic “Solid South” state.
 Disfranchisement of effectively all African Americans and most poor whites had meant that outside those two aberrant counties, the Republican Party was completely moribund and Democratic primaries the only competitive elections.
 As in other areas in and around the Ozarks, a strong Socialist Party movement did develop in the 1900s, but it nowhere was threatening to Democratic hegemony and intimidation largely eliminated its influence from the mid-1910s.

 The 1920s did see a minor change in this, as increased voting by poor Ozark whites as a protest against Woodrow Wilson's internationalist foreign policy meant that Warren G. Harding was able to win almost forty percent of the statewide vote in 1920; however despite his national landslide Calvin Coolidge in 1924 could not do any more than win the two traditional Unionist GOP counties.